 Instructions

-Bring a large pot of water to a boil.
-Add the pasta and cook it according to the package directions.
-Drain the pasta into a colander and return it to pot.
-Toss with a few dashes of olive oil to prevent sticking.
+- Bring a large pot of water to a boil.
+Add the pasta and cook it according to the package directions, just until al dente.
+Reserve about ½ cup of the pasta cooking water, then drain the pasta into a colander when done.

-While the pasta cooks, coat the bottom of a large skillet with 1 tablespoon of olive oil and place it over medium heat.
-Add the tofu cubes and cook for about 10 minutes, flipping once or twice, until browned on multiple sides.
-Remove from the skillet and transfer to a plate.
+- While the pasta cooks, coat the bottom of a large skillet with 1 tablespoon of the olive oil and place it over medium heat.
+Add the tofu cubes and cook them for about 10 minutes, flipping once or twice, until browned on multiple sides.
+Remove them from the skillet and transfer them to a plate.

-Return the artichokes and tofu to the skillet.
+- Return the artichokes and tofu to the skillet.
 Add the pasta and toss a few times, just until ingredients are hot and evenly distributed.
+Add a bit of the reserved pasta water if the mixture seems dry.

-Remove the skillet from heat and stir in the basil and parsley.
-Season with salt, pepper and red pepper flakes to taste.
+- Remove the skillet from heat and stir in the lemon juice, basil, and parsley.
+Season with salt, pepper, and red pepper flakes to taste.

 At first, looking at the video, I thought, DANG that's a lot of oil!
 But then I saw the recipe - ABOUT 1/4 cup, so basically, roughly 1 tablespoon per sauté.
 I use about that much just to toss that much pasta for that many servings anyway, and depending on the type of skillet you use (ceramic non-stick vs. cast iron), that could easily be halved for those concerned about oil.